rmccue/puppet-redis/README.md

 Module for configuring Redis.

-Tested on Debian GNU/Linux 6.0 Squeeze.
+Tested on Debian GNU/Linux 6.0 Squeeze and Ubuntu 10.4 LTS with Puppet 2.6.
 Patches for other operating systems welcome.

 TODO